Initially the House Finch was a bird of the west, but because of its rosy breast and very melodic song, people wanted to own one.

 Broods | 1 - 3 |

-House finches will nest in a variety of artificial and natural cavities such as old woodpecker holes, hanging plants, and door wreaths, and occasionally birdhouses.
+House finches make nests in a range of places, including woodpecker holes, hanging plants, door wreaths, and sometimes birdhouses.

-The nest is located 5 to 10 feet above ground.
+The nest is located between 5 and 10 feet above the ground.

 The female lays 2 to 6 bluish eggs that are finely speckling.
 Incubation is done by the female and the eggs will hatch in 12 to 14 days.